Spun! (A Shamwell Tales Novel)

 - Runner-Up: Best Bisexual Book in the 2017 Rainbow Awards

 Caution: The following details may be considered spoilerish.
 Click on a label to reveal its content.

 Chapter One – The End, Part One

 David leaned on the balcony, gazing out over his boss Charles’s unimaginatively landscaped garden, its edges softened by the relentless drizzle that had made a washout of the firm's annual garden party.
 He sighed.
 If the tops of the boxwood hedges had been clipped to resemble not bizarrely deformed peacocks and unappetising Turkey Twizzlers but instead the letters e, n, n, u, and i, they'd have summed up his mood to a redundant t.

-He turned to glance tipsily at the man beside him—someone he’d never seen before, so it was probably safe to go for a touch of candour.
-“God, this party is dull.
+He turned to glance tipsily at the man beside him& mdash; someone he'd never seen before, so it was probably safe to go for a touch of candour.
+"God, this party is dull.
 This house is dull.
-Life is dull, dull, dull.”
-He raised his champagne flute to knock back the contents, and pouted to find he’d already done so.
+Life is dull, dull, dull."
+He raised his champagne flute to knock back the contents, and pouted to find he'd already done so.

 "Let me," a deliciously cultured voice purred in his ear.

 David blinked at the champagne bottle now hovering over his glass, courtesy of his unknown companion.
 "I thought we were on the cheap stuff?"